 This BLOG On How Filing Bankruptcy Affects Applying For Mortgage Versus Not Filing Was UPDATED On January 26th, 2019

-Bankruptcy is a federal law that enables a person who are overwhelmed in debts seek relief from the courts.
+Bankruptcy is a federal law that enables a person who is overwhelmed in debts to seek relief from the courts.
 Consumers can either discharge all of their debts or structure a repayment plan to pay their creditors.

 - Bankruptcy gives those who are in debt and cannot meet their payment obligations a fresh start in life

 - Bankruptcy is not the end of the world

 - People that file bankruptcy can get qualified for home loans after meeting the waiting period requirements

 - A bankruptcy will plummet credit scores by 200 or more points initially